Underground-Ops/underground-nexus/README.md

 Milestones will be added for this resource to present the general release timeline for trainings and features for this kit.

+# Docker Desktop is recommended for developing with the Underground Nexus - Download Docker Desktop Here: https://www.docker.com/products/docker-desktop

+*The minimum recommended hardware for the Underground Nexus is the Raspberry Pi 4, anything more powerful will run the Underground Nexus well (compatible with amd64 and arm systems)*

 ----------------------------------------------------

 **Underground Nexus - Cloud Native Server Architecture *(see the architecture PDF in this repository for an overview)***